top of page

 Lessons from Jeremy: Listening, Believing, Growing

-To me, this was more than a reunion between teacher and student—it was a reminder of the power of connection and the resilience of the human spirit.
+To me, this was more than a reunion between teacher and student.
+It was a reminder of the power of connection and the resilience of the human spirit.

 It reminded me why I became a teacher in the first place.
 Jeremy’s journey shows what is possible when we listen better, presume competence, and keep learning ourselves.